-You can also connect a USB-to-Ethernet adatper to the CR-brick and place the CR-brick on a network.
+You can also connect a USB-to-Ethernet adapter to the CR-brick or R-brick and place it on a network.
 This starts an L2-level emulator on the brick's system controller.
-Use the telnet command to connect to the CR-brick.
+Use the telnet command to connect to the CR-brick or R-brick.